A theatre has stood here for over 200 years. The Adelphi has an art deco interior and seats around 1,500 people.

 A 1,700 seat theatre in the heart of the West End, close to Leicester Square.
-It is usually home to one of the biggest musicals in London.
+It is usually home to one of the biggest musicals running in London.

 One of the big theatres in Shaftesbury Avenue.
 It seats 1,050 people on three different levels and has been showing Les Miserables since 2004.

 An amphitheatre around a small stage in the heart of Regent’s Park.
-It seats 1,200 people and hosts plays, musicals, comedy and concerts.
+It seats 1,200 people and hosts plays, comedy and concerts.

 This historic theatre in Drury Lane is one of the West End’s bigger theatres, seating 2,200 people.
-It shows a lot of musicals.
+It shows a lot of stage musicals.

-Situated down the Strand, the Vaudeville is one of London’s smaller theatres, seating just 700 people on three levels.
+The Vaudeville is one of London’s smaller theatres, seating just 700 people on three levels.
 It shows a mixture of serious and funny plays.